How to Freeze Kale – 2 Easy Ways

 • Great anti inflammatory food.

-• Decide if you are going to freeze it fresh or frozen.
+• Decide if you are going to freeze it fresh or blanched.

 • Freeze some fresh if you know you will be using it sooner rather than later, like for smoothies.